codepath/android_guides/Paging-Library-Guide.md

 ##### Using ItemKeyedDataSource

 The first step is to define the key that will be used to determine the next page of data.
-In the Twitter API case, for instance, the Twitter Post ID can be used as a way to query for posts older than that Tweet ID:
+In the Twitter API case, for instance, the Twitter Post ID can be used as a way to query for posts older than that Tweet ID.
+The last post will represent the next set of posts to retrieve:

 ```java
 public class TweetDataSource extends ItemKeyedDataSource<Long, Tweet> {